Meghan Markle Reveals She Suffered Miscarriage During Pandemic In Heartbreaking Essay

 Meghan, who has been brutally attacked by the tabloids ever since she started dating Prince Harry in 2017, described how she has tried to keep a “brave face” in the public eye.
 She also reiterated the importance of simply asking someone if they are “OK.”

-In comments to the New York Times‘ Twitter post about the op-ed, which can be seen here, many readers reacted to say it was “brave” of Meghan to share such a highly personal detail about her life.
+In comments to The New York Times’ Twitter post about the op-ed, many readers reacted to say it was “brave” of Meghan to share such a highly personal detail about her life.
 Some said they hope her choice to talk about her personal tragedy in such a public way will inspire other grieving parents to open up as a way to help them heal.

 Meghan and Harry stepped back from their roles as working royal family members early this year and relocated to California to live a private life.